nsodickson/Python-Chess/README.md

 Playing against the bot: To play against the chess bot, simply call the openBot function, use the setColor method to set the bot's color (all lowercase), and set the ai_player parameter of play function to the resulting bot.

-Disclaimers: If you play this on a dark color scheme console, the colors of the pieces might appear switched.
+Disclaimers: Running the bot.py file will create an error if you haven't downloaded the [ChessData](https://www.kaggle.com/datasets/ronakbadhe/chess-evaluations) and changed the file path in the code.
+If you play this on a dark color scheme console, the colors of the pieces might appear switched.
 To fix this, you can go to the init method of the piece classes and switch the black and white icons.
 Finally, by default, the board doesn't switch between white's and black's perspective after every move.
 You can turn this feature on by changing the switch parameter of the play function in main.py to False.
 Other parameters of the play function affect the style of the game.